Erin White BIO

 Erin is a multi-award winning writer and director whose work is characterised by nuanced and emotionally truthful performances, arresting visuals and seamless storytelling.

-In 2021, Erin will direct three episodes of her self-created series Under The Vines for AcornTV and TVNZ starring Rebecca Gibney and UK's Charles Edwards.
+In 2021, Erin directed three episodes of her self-created series Under The Vines for AcornTV and TVNZ starring Rebecca Gibney and UK's Charles Edwards.
 Erin is also an episode writer on the series.

-In 2020, she directed two episodes on Easy Tiger's Doctor Doctor S5 for the Nine Network.
+Erin has directed on two series on Easy Tiger's Doctor Doctor for the Nine Network.

-In 2019 it was announced that Erin, through her production company, Hardy White Pictures, is in advanced development on a crime drama series with Essential Media Group and Federation Entertainment in France.
-She also directed two episodes of Doctor Doctor S4 (Easy Tiger / Nine Network) and was nominated for an Australian Directors' Guild Award for her work on Sando Ep6.
+In 2019 it was announced that Erin, through her production company, Hardy White Pictures, is in advanced development on a crime drama series with Federation Entertainment in France.
+In the same year, she was nominated for an Australian Directors' Guild Award for her work on Sando Ep6 (Jungle Entertainment / ABC TV).

-In 2018 she directed episodes of Sando and Squinters S2 both for Jungle Entertainment / ABC; and a branded content piece for Visa, Urban Survivalist (Clemenger / Colenso BBDO).
+In 2018 she directed Squinters S2 for Jungle Entertainment / ABC and a branded content piece for Visa, Urban Survivalist (Clemenger / Colenso BBDO).

 Other broadcast credits include It's A Date (Princess Pictures / ABC), At Home With Julia (Quail TV / ABC), Timothy (Quail TV / ABC) and a one-off drama adaptation of the Lally Katz's stage play, Stories I Want To Tell You In Person (Matchbox Pictures / ABC).